 Solid hardwood, for example, can be refinished indefinitely—regardless of whether you buy it prefinished or unfinished.
 Engineered hardwood, on the other hand, can only be refinished a number of times (if at all) due to the thinness of the veneer layer.
 After all, you could accidentally sand right through it!

 The point is, the prefinished vs. unfinished hardwood debate has nothing to do with the floor’s ability to be refinished.
 That’s all about the material, not the finish.
-And cost to refinish hardwood flooring is the same whether you have prefinished or finished-on-site floors.

 Can You Buy Prefinished Hardwood Flooring in Wide Plank Sizes?